kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 4. Use the "↓" button (visible on hover) to add child nodes directly
 5. Use the "→" button (visible on hover) to add sibling nodes directly
 6. Use the "x" button (also on hover) to delete a node, with the option to keep or remove children
-7. **Use the undo/redo buttons** in the toolbar to reverse or replay actions

-All changes are written to the file as a clean Markdown outline — no custom syntax or hidden metadata.
+7. Use the undo/redo buttons in the toolbar to reverse or replay actions All changes are written to the file as a clean Markdown outline — no custom syntax or hidden metadata.
 You can open lineage files with this plugin and vice versa.
-Undo/redo history is preserved between sessions using frontmatter storage.

 ---